Nanjing Automobile: Early light-truck production (Yue Jin brand)

 In the 1950s, oversight of the small automobile workshop that would become Nanjing Automobile was transferred to China's First Ministry of Industrial Machinery.
 It began making China's first domestically produced light-duty trucks in 1958, the 2½ ton NJ-130, based on the GAZ-51 from the Soviet Union.
 The Ministry branded the truck Guerin (跃进牌汽车 - literally meaning "Leap Forward") and approved the establishment of Nanjing Automobile Works that same year.
 Truck production continued until July 1987 at which point 161,988 units of various models including the NJ-130, NJ-230, NJ-135, and NJ-134 had been built.

 Guerin later became Yue Jin while the Mandarin name remains 跃进.

 Technology transfers

 Nanjing Auto has repeatedly used technology transfers to make the company more competitive.

-Mid-1980s
+Mid-1980s to 1990s

 In the mid-1980s, Nanjing Auto purchased designs and moulds from Isuzu and obtained technology from the Italian Iveco, the commercial vehicle unit of Fiat, participating in a spate of technology transfer deals circa 1980 that saw Japanese designs and machinery sold to Chinese buyers.

+NJ2045/2046 police truck at entrance to Tiananmen Square.

 The Iveco purchases allowed Nanjing Auto to produce a version of the Iveco Daily.
+Nanjing also produces the NJ2045/2046 truck, which is used by the Chinese Army and based on the Iveco VM 90.

 2000s

-In 2000 the design, and possibly the tooling, for SEAT's first generation Ibiza was purchased and the car sold in China as the Nanjing Yuejin Soyat.
+In 2000, the design, and possibly the tooling, for SEAT's first generation Ibiza was purchased and the car sold in China as the Nanjing Yuejin Soyat.